Water access licences

 The reference to "tenure" on a water access licence certificate indicates the duration of the licence.
 An access licence ceases to be in force on the date that the cancellation of the licence is recorded in the Access Register.

 - A "continuing" water access licence is granted in perpetuity, which means it does not need to be renewed.
 It is typically used for a commercial purpose (such as irrigation or industrial use).
 "Continuing" water access licences include supplementary water access licences issued for regulated rivers.

 - A specific purpose water access licence (eg for town water or domestic and stock purposes) must be cancelled when the purpose for which the licence was issued ceases.

 Irrespective of the type of tenure, a water access licence can be suspended or cancelled if there is a breach of the licence conditions or other non compliance.

 The WAL Register and WAL certificates

 The Water Access Licence Register has a separate record for each water access licence issued (called a water access licence folio).
 The online register is administered by Land and Property Information (LPI).

-For more information on water access licences and certificates go to the Guide to water access licences and certificates (PDF 191 KB).
+For more information on these components of water access licences go to the Guide to the components of water access licence certificates (PDF, 53.28 KB).